 Two great picks aside from the Sonocaddie in terms of rangefinders are the TecTecTec VPRO 500 and the Precision Pro NX7.
 These two options are more affordable.
 A third option that is more top-end is the Bushnell Tour V4 Slope.

 All three products have slope options for a more accurate reading.
-Be careful though if you’re playing in a tournament because certain competitions disallow the slope feature.

 The first two products are simple products and lesser-known than Bushnell.
 The Tour V4 has a vibrating effect when you lock onto the pin to show the exact yardage.